intel-analytics/ipex-llm/pyspark/bigdl/models/lenet/README.md

    For instance:
    public static final int nchw = 7;
    means the index of format nchw is 7.

+   public static final int nc = 4;
+   means the index of format nc is 4.

    ```
 3. Run spark-submit command with correct configurations
    ```